-Massachusetts Society for Medical Research Annual Student Competition Submit entries January 7 - May 10 Students in grades 7-12 can submit an essay, a poster, or a website that reports on a recent research discovery at a New England research institute.
+MA Society for Medical Research Annual Student Competition Submit entries January 7 - May 2 Students in grades 7-12 can submit an essay, a poster, or a website that reports on a recent research discovery at a New England research institute.

-US Thacher Environmental Research Contest April 15 deadline Submit a research proposal that uses satellite remote sensing to investigate climate change and the changing planet.
+US Thacher Environmental Research Contest April deadline Students in grades 9-12 can submit a research proposal that uses satellite remote sensing to investigate climate change and the changing planet.
 Sponsored by the Institute for Global Environmental Strategies.

-Marine Art/Poster Contest April 25 deadline An annual competition open to students in grades 5-12 that celebrates the resources of the National Marine Sanctuary located off our coastline, Stellwagen Bank.
-Students submit original illustrations or computer graphics related to the contest theme. marine art_contest_2013.pdf US Bow Seat Ocean Awareness Essay and Art Contest June deadline
+Marine Art/Poster Contest May 2 deadline An annual competition open to students in grades 5-12 that celebrates the resources of the National Marine Sanctuary located off our coastline, Stellwagen Bank.
+Students submit original illustrations or computer graphics related to the contest theme.
+Sponsored by the National Oceanographic and Atmospheric Administration and MA Marine Educators.
+Marine Art Contest Form 2014 US From the Bow Seat Ocean Awareness Contest June deadline

 These day and overnight summer camps focus on engaging students in hands-on science.
 Most are directed towards Lower School students.
 Programs that Winsor students have participated in are designated by